-The CRA/LA-DLA asserts that the 22 affordable housing projects it financed with federal funds were constructed.
+The CRA/LA-DLA asserts that the 22 affordable housing projects it financed with federal funds were constructed in compliance with Federal Regulations.
 The housing projects achieved the required CDBG/HOME national objectives, the required covenants were recorded, and housing is being operated in accordance with all affordability requirements.
 As such, an appropriate remedy would be to require retrofits to the housing projects to ensure they comply with federal accessibility requirements.
-The government has partially acknowledged this "benefit of the bargain" argument, but is demanding significant monetary damages in the tens of millions.
+The government has partially acknowledged this "benefit of the bargain" argument, but is demanding significant monetary damages.
 Settlement discussions are ongoing.